LCOGT/neoexchange/README.md

 ## History

+### 3.12.5
+* Fix issue with SuperBlocks for proposals with Time Critical time all being recorded as rapid_response.

 ### 3.12.4
 * Fix for parsing physical parameters from the JPL SBDB API which are comma-separated rather than slash-separated.
 Allow for parsing of percentages as sigmas.